 Do more than provide care.
+Make a commitment.

 Growing and aging populations in rural areas nationwide are struggling to receive the care they need, when they need it.
 According to the Association of American Medical Colleges (AAMC), physician shortages may total between 46,000 and 90,000 by 2025.
 The combination of these factors has amplified the need for quality family nurse practitioners.